sanger/irods_reader/README.md

 # IrodsReader

-Provides an easy interface for interacting with the Sanger iRods service
+Provides an easy interface for interacting with the Sanger iRods service.

+This gem provides a wrapper for the iRods command line interface.
+It is a fairly minimal implementation, primarily designed for the retrieval of sequence information from the Sanger iRods service.

 ## Installation